romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When responding to a secret scanning alert, which of the following actions are appropriate?
+Q: When responding to a secret scanning alert, which of the following actions are appropriate?
 <details><summary>Show the answer</summary><p>

 - **Review the alert to understand the potential impact of the exposed secret**